-As of June 30, 2008, there was an estimated \$26.1 million of combined unrecognized compensation cost related to the four Employee Partnerships.
-We will recognize our share of these costs in accordance with the EPCO administrative services agreement over a weighted-average period of 3.7 years.
+As of September 30, 2008, there was an estimated \$45.1 million of combined unrecognized compensation cost related to the five Employee Partnerships.
+We will recognize our share of these costs in accordance with the EPCO administrative services agreement ("the ASA") over a weighted-average period of 5.2 years.

 Enterprise Unit.
 On February 20, 2008, EPCO formed Enterprise Unit to serve as an incentive arrangement for certain employees of EPCO through a "profits interest" in Enterprise Unit.
 On that date, EPCO Holdings, Inc. ("EPCO Holdings") agreed to contribute \$18.0 million in the aggregate (the "Initial Contribution") to Enterprise Unit and was admitted as the Class A limited partner.
 Certain key employees of EPCO, including our Chief Executive Officer and Chief Financial Officer, were issued Class B limited partner interests and admitted as Class B limited partners of Enterprise Unit without any capital contributions.
-EPCO Holdings may make capital contributions to Enterprise Unit in addition to its Initial Contribution.
-Through July 31, 2008, EPCO Holdings has contributed a total of \$51.5 million to Enterprise Unit.
-EPCO Holdings has no legal obligation to make additional contributions.
+EPCO Holdings made capital contributions to Enterprise Unit in addition to its Initial Contribution and may make additional contributions, although it has no legal obligation to do so.
+As of September 30, 2008, EPCO Holdings has contributed a total of \$51.5 million to Enterprise Unit.